 Development Responsible Officer Timescales A series of training events complimenting committee business will continue for Committee and Board members.
-This will be done in line with the training policy and will recognise the number of new committee and board members following the recent local elections.
+This will be done in line with the training policy and will recognise the number of new committee and board members following the local elections in May 2022.
+The training plan will also be cognisant of the Training Needs Analysis completed by all members of the Committee and Board during 2022.
 Finance Operations Manager Ongoing Recognising that there is only partial compliance in relation to attendance at relevant training events, the training policy will be kept under review, particularly in relation to regulatory requirements in this area and the need for mandatory participation in training.
-This will include reviewing consequences resulting from under performance in this area.
-Finance Operations Manager September 2022 The PGG will consider prominence for the Committee of compliance with Code of Practice 14.
-Head of Finance Ongoing

-Development of a Business Plan for the Fund Head of Finance September 2022 Review of Administration Strategy and the associated KPIs Finance Operations Manager March 2023 Review of all governance documentation Finance Operations Manager Ongoing Administration Service Review in conjunction with Hymans Robertson Pensions Team Leader September 2023
+This will include reviewing the policy and examining any barriers to compliance.
+Finance Operations Manager March 2024 The PGG will consider prominence for the Committee of compliance with Code of Practice 14.
+Head of Finance December 2023 Review of all governance documentation including Risk Management policy, Internal Dispute resolution, Beaches of the Law, and Conflict of Interest documentation Finance Operations Manager March 2024 Administration Service Review in conjunction with Hymans Robertson.
+The review was undertaken to ensure the team continues to meet its service requirements to members and employers, with the key findings focussing on roles, team structures, processes and increasing demand.
+Pensions Team Leader September 2023 Controls around Cyber Security will be enhanced and regularly reviewed to ensure effective, including assurances from suppliers, staff training and staff awareness.
+Finance Operations Manager December 2023